-Capabilities and Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 10%
+Capabilities and Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%

 - 1. Qualifications and experience of the doctoral student and the dissertation committee chair (if identified), e.g., successful coursework completion, relevant work and/or research experience, leadership roles, mentoring experience, and record of publication. - 2.
 Applicant academic institution's record of accomplishment with respect to doctoral candidates' completion of degrees. - 3.
-Applicant academic institution's record of past performance regarding NIJ grants and contracts (if applicable). - 4.
-Adequacy of management plan to ensure project completion.
+Applicant academic institution's record of past performance regarding NIJ grants and contracts (if applicable).